emmanuelstroem/macosetup/README.md

 git clone https://github.com/emmanuelstroem/macosetup.git && cd macosetup
 ```

+## Add dotfiles
+This path should exist in `macosetuo/dotfiles` and contain all you configs.
+1. Clone dotfiles from your own repository. (highly recommended)
+2. You can also try out mine and customize it to fit your preference: `git clone https://github.com/emmanuelstroem/dotfile.git`
+3. Create a folder `dotfiles` and add your config to it
+4. Ignore this step and continue

 ## Update dotfiles (if any)
 These dotfiles are widely based on personal preference and we highly advice maintaining your own version in your own repo.
 Either clone your own dotfiles repo into this workspace